 Lastly you can even look at their own website and ascertain companies they already work with.
 It may be a bit sneaky, but why not try calling them and just directly asking how they find the service?

-If you are looking to change IT Providers then I highly recommend taking a read through our IT Support Learning Hub, which contains information on what to look for, and how to get the most from your IT team.
+If you are looking to change IT Providers then I highly recommend taking a read through our IT Support Knowledge Hub, which contains information on what to look for, and how to get the most from your IT team.